 Rebecca can provide expert assessment, treatment and a home programme designed specifically for each individual patient.
 She can also teach you some hands-on techniques and give advice to make a real difference in your pet’s rehabilitation, and long-term health management.

 Please note that all pets require veterinary consent prior to their first appointment with Rebecca, ensuring continuity of care and specific rehabilitation requirements are met.

 Rebecca is a member of ACPAT (Association of Chartered Physiotherapists in Animal Therapy), and can be contacted on 07734 958335, or by email on email@example.com.
 For further information, please visit her website at www.healdphysio.co.uk

 Pets play such an important role in our families and caring for them is a huge responsibility.
 Not only do they need love and affection, but they will also require veterinary attention.

 If you find yourself needing regular medical advice, then our clinics could be a great way for you to speak to a member of our veterinary team.

 Our Nurse Clinics include:

-A free service run by Michelle Baldwin and Lisa Lewis.
+A free service run by Lisa Lewis.
 If you would like help or dietary advice to help your pet lose weight and have a better quality of life, pop along and pick up some tips.

-This service is run by Michelle Baldwin and is an important way for owners of diabetic pets to receive extra help and advice.
-Michelle is also able to help with glucose monitoring.
+Our registered veterinary nurses can run these clinics, which are an important way for owners of diabetic pets to receive extra help and advice.
+We can also help with glucose monitoring.